Best Food Granville Island: DIY Food Tour – Foodie Town

 Tours

 There is only one official food tour of the Granville Island market and that’s run by Vancouver Foodie Tours.
 I booked a tour for my first visit and I am still glad I did.
 It offered a great introduction to the Granville area and market.
 I still go back to some of the locations they brought me to and highly recommend it if you’re short on time or just don’t know where to begin.
+The Stock Market offers a variety of soups, including butter chicken soup, classic chicken noodle soup, and creamy clam chowder, all made from local and fresh ingredients.
 It is also their most affordable option at $100 per person or $89 for children.

 There are many awesome dining options.
 A few of our tried and true eats are…